saj1th/scala-primer/slides.md

 ---
 ## [fit]Scala is functional

 Scala treats functions are first-class values.
-It allows us to  pass functions as arguments to other functions, return them as results from functions, or store them in variables.
-We could also define a function inside another function  and also define functions without giving them a name
+It allows us to

+- pass functions as arguments to other functions
+- return them as results from functions
+- store them in variables
+- define a function inside another function
+- define functions without giving them a name

+---

+## [fit]Scala is functional

 ```scala
 	val xs = 1 to 3